Health Services Safety Investigations Body

 White speech bubble on a pink background.

-Following the publication of Lord Darzi’s Independent Investigation into the NHS in England, HSSIB’s Chief Executive, Dr Rosie Benneyworth says:
+Following the publication of the State of Care report, HSSIB’s Chief Executive, Dr Rosie Benneyworth says:

 Read the full article